 Attend a Workshop

-Many towns host community workshops that aim to teach folks necessary survival skills for off-grid living.
+Many towns host community workshops that aim to teach DIY know-how for self-sufficiency.

 Consider Living Small

 Maybe you've always dreamed of having a sprawling off-grid compound.
 But in the interest of minimalist living, many off-gridders think small.
 In many ways, the tiny house movement goes hand in hand with living off grid.
 Tiny homes make for smaller utility bills and easier upkeep.
 Companies such as Colorado's Tumbleweed Houses help you design the tiny home of your dreams.

 No matter how much planning you do, you can't build a livable off-grid homestead without finding land that works for your wants and needs.
 Hit the road to scope out some of the best places to live off the grid.
 North Carolina, Maine, Florida and California offer some of the best land to live off the grid in the United States.